 So, how’s it taste?

 It’s so indulgent and so chocolatey, Irish creamy delicious.
 Yes, I had to make up words to describe it.
-I’ve had this cupcake before when my friend and fellow foodie, Shannon from Family Bites, made them.
+I’ve had this cupcake before when my friend and fellow foodie, Shannon from Bake.
+Frost.
+Repeat., made them.
 She didn’t include the ganache in hers, which you can leave out as well, but I highly suggest including it.
 I was thrilled when the two of us decided to team up and make this recipe again for a coworker’s 30th birthday.
 We included the ganache this time and holy cow!
 They were the most sinful dessert I have ever tasted.
 The recipe we followed used Bailey’s in the ganache and it was delicious, but for a true Irish Car Bomb, I’d like to try these with a whiskey ganache as a another recipe suggests.

 Irish Car Bomb Chocolate Cupcakes